23andMe/bonsaitree/README.md

 <a name="BonsaiParameters"></a>Additional Bonsai Parameters
 ------------------
+* **ibd_threshold**
+    -   default = 10
+    -   remove all ibd segments shorter than ibd_threshold.
+Ignored if ibd_threshold=0.
+If you think background IBD and false positive segments are very infrequent in your data, you set ib_threshold lower to potentially increase the size of each inferred pedigree.
 * **seed_pedigree_list**
     -   default = ()
     -   optional ist of seed pedigrees to use as starting points for building the pedigree.